The Serial LTE Modem (SLM) application demonstrates how to use the nRF9160 as a stand-alone LTE modem that can be controlled by AT commands.

 - Enter sleep on startup¶

-- Interface GPIO to wake up or exit idle mode¶
+- Interface GPIO to wake up from sleep or exit idle¶

 This option specifies which interface GPIO to use for exiting sleep or idle mode.
 By default, P0.6 (Button 1 on the nRF9160 DK) is used when

 - Maximum RX buffer size for receiving socket data¶

 This option specifies the maximum buffer size for receiving data through the socket interface.
 By default, this size is set to

 NET_IPV4_MTU(576), which is defined in Zephyr.
 The maximum value is 708, which is the maximum segment size (MSS) defined for the modem.

 This option impacts the total RAM usage.

 This option configures the application to accept AT commands ending with a carriage return.

 This option configures the application to accept AT commands ending with a line feed.